petru-braha/VDS-library/readMe.md

 # Visual data structures

-## Purpose:
+## Goal:
-1. to apply and understand the theory learned
+- to apply and understand the theory learned
-2. to learn GLFW and to display the result in an intuitive way
+- to learn GLFW and to display the result in an intuitive way
-3. the focus of my study does not imply the development of containers and adaptors
+- the focus of my study does not imply the development of containers and adaptors
-*  my work, conceptually, is independent of the language, even though profit exists based on C++'s advantages

 ## List of the data structures in my project:
 1. array
 2. linked_list
 3. stack, queue
 4. maxheap, minheap
-5. tree, AVL, red-black tree, trie
+5. tree, AVL, red_black_tree, trie
-6. graph, disjoint set collection
+6. graph, collection()
-7. hash-map, by chaining, by reduce collisions
+7. hash-map(chaining, open-addressing)
+*  trivial_tree

 ## Technologies used:
 - C/C++